CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

     #### Partial export

     In a partial export, many ontologies may be missing from the `CONCEPT` table, as a result, `Convert-Pheno` will perform a search on the included **ATHENA-OHDSI** database.
-To enable this search you should use the flag `---ohdsi-db`.
+To enable this search you should use the flag `--ohdsi-db`.

     ### Running `Convert-Pheno`